Grounding Fallacies Misrepresenting Scientific Publications in Evidence: Conclusion and Future Work

 \section{Conclusion and Future Work}

-We introduced \dataset{}, a new dataset for reconstructing fallacious arguments based on realistic evidence.
-We showed that existing ranking models and LLMs struggle to reconstruct fallacious arguments using the evidence that reveals reasoning gaps.
+We introduced \dataset{}, an extension of \missci{} to reconstruct fallacious arguments based on real passages of the misrepresented studies.
+We showed that existing ranking models and LLMs struggle to reconstruct fallacious arguments using the real-world evidence.
 Moreover, fine-tuned AFC models and LLMs failed to refute claims in \dataset{} when presented with misrepresented evidence, highlighting the dangers of persuasive LLMs.

-In future work we plan to leverage \dataset{} to build and evaluate models that are resistant to the nuanced mismatches between claims and their corresponding cited evidence documents.
+Future work may improve models using synthetic data generation approaches, or extend the task definition over multiple documents.